 It measures the daily stock performance of the LSE’s top 100 companies.
 The index is calculated in real time and updated continuously when the market is open.

 But not all shares are created equal.
-Share prices are weighted by market capitalisation (“market cap” to the insiders), meaning larger companies will make a bigger impact on the index than smaller ones.
+Share prices are weighted by market capitalization (“market cap” to the insiders), meaning larger companies will make a bigger impact on the index than smaller ones.
 Currently, Shell, Unilever and HSBC are some of the FTSE 100’s most influential movers and shakers.

 Can companies listed in the FTSE 100 change over time?